-Finley Boden: Parents murdered baby returned by social services
+Finley Boden: Parents murdered baby placed back into their care

 - Published

-The parents of a 10-month-old baby boy have been found guilty of his murder.
+The parents of a 10-month-old boy have been found guilty of murdering him - 39 days after he was placed back into their care.

-Stephen Boden and partner Shannon Marsden killed Finley Boden, who died on Christmas Day 2020, 39 days after he was placed back into their care by social services.
+Stephen Boden and partner Shannon Marsden killed Finley Boden on Christmas Day in 2020.

 Finley was found to have suffered 130 "appalling" injuries.